top of page

 • what happened to the 500 m buffer next to the landfill - is 300 m adequate?
 Not according to Interior Health or RDOS.

-• how can the public engagement happen without geotechnical reports; not even a contour map?
+• how can the public engagement happen without proper geotechnical reports; not even a contour map?
 It will be TOO LATE if this should reach the subdivision stage.

 • why are there so many inconsistencies with the current 1 acre zoning by-law vs the OCP 2045 and how can there be urban zoning in a Country Residential area?